blurrryy/js-framework-howto/README.md

 If you are curious how a JavaScript framework like [Vue.js](https://vuejs.org) works behind the scenes, here is my personal approach to built my own framework.

 This propably won't be continued.
-I just wanted this to be like a prove of concept.
+I just wanted this to be like a proof of concept.

 This just has two functions implemented.